phetsims/qa/documentation/qa-book.md

 and the issue assigned back to the developer.
 When an issue is found during an RC the developer will put in the "Issues to Verify" section of the next RC.
 If it is found to be fixed in that RC it can generally be closed.
 If it is not fixed it is assigned back.

-The labels `status:ready-for-qa` and `status:ready-for-review` should ideally be used as described below, but follow any instructions as to whether to close an issue or reassign it.
-If it is part of an RC it can usually be closed.
-Otherwise it is usually reassigned.
+The developer will use the label `status:ready-for-review`.
+Follow any instructions as to whether to close an issue or reassign it.
-It is usually better to reassign if in doubt, and the developer can close the issue if appropriate.

 #### A List of Labels and Their Descriptions